The Disease, The Condition, The Treatment

 Because of the very nature of EPI (pre-diagnosis/treatment) undigested food/ bacteria imbalance/not enough different bacterial strains/ excessive fermentation causes SID/SIBO in all EPI dogs.
 Goal is to get SID under good management.

-- In some cases, if EPI is detected very early on, once proper treatment (enzymes) is administered the good gut flora sometimes “may” re-populate the gut flora (bacteria) imbalance rendering antibiotics not necessary.
+- In some cases, if EPI is detected very early on, once proper treatment (enzymes) is administered the good gut flora sometimes “may” re-populate the gut flora (bacteria) imbalance rendering further treatment not necessary.
 Much success is seen with Slippery Elm powder.
+Slippery Elm is a plant mucilage with prebiotics properties.
 Slippery Elm is given with breakfast and dinner.
 The following are the suggested doses: 1/8 tsp for dogs under 10lbs, ¼ tsp for dogs 10lbs to 30lbs, ½ tsp for dogs 30lbs to 80lbs, 3/4 tsp for dogs 80lbs to 100lbs, and 1 tsp for dog 100/+lbs.
 Mix in meal, add 1 to 2 tablespoons of water, mix and serve meal as you normally would.
 Incubating not necessary.
-Note: sometimes even less Slippery Elm powder works better.
+Note: sometimes less Slippery Elm powder works better.
 Do not give if the pet has an allergy to the American ElmTree.

 - However, many will still have to resort to an antibiotic regimen to get SID/SIBO under good management.